rodeloescueta/naxos-1/SUPABASE_DB_SETUP.md

 ## Access Control

-Our unified approach uses a simplified access control model:
+Our approach uses a simplified access control model:

 - **Public Read Access**: Anyone can view menu items and published blog posts
 - **Authenticated Write Access**: Any authenticated user can manage menu items and blog posts
+- **Admin Access Control**: Only users with emails in the `NEXT_PUBLIC_ADMIN_EMAILS` environment variable can access the admin interface

 This approach works well for both development and production environments where you control who has authentication credentials.